Communication Gain and Delay Cost Under Cross-Timestep Delays in Cooperative Multi-Agent Reinforcement Learning: Additional Experimental Details and Results

-\paragraph{\texttt{1o\_2r\_vs\_4r}.} Roaches (Agents~1--2) depend on the Overseer (Agent~0) for target-related information and use it to synchronize navigation and engagement. \textbf{Success.} At an early stage (Fig.~\ref{fig:1o2r_success_t2}), the two Roaches exhibit consistent movement toward the target region implied by the shared cue (red trajectory/target annotation), thereby avoiding route divergence around the corner.
-At a later stage (Fig.~\ref{fig:1o2r_success_t26}), both agents reach effective firing range and initiate engagement in a temporally aligned manner, yielding concentrated fire on the target. \textbf{Failure.} In contrast, in the failure rollout, an early deviation from the intended route is observed for at least one Roach (Fig.~\ref{fig:1o2r_failure_t10}), which induces split navigation and delays mutual convergence.
-By a later stage (Fig.~\ref{fig:1o2r_failure_t40}), the team remains spatially dispersed near the corner, and the lack of timely alignment translates into delayed engagement that fails to complete within the episode horizon.
+\paragraph{\texttt{1o\_2r\_vs\_4r}.} Roaches depend on the Overseer for target-related information and use it to synchronize navigation and engagement.
+In the successful rollout, the two Roaches exhibit consistent movement toward the target region early in the episode, thereby avoiding route divergence around the corner, and later enter effective firing range in a temporally aligned manner.
+In the failure rollout, an early deviation from the intended route induces split navigation and delays mutual convergence, so the team remains spatially dispersed and fails to complete effective engagement within the episode horizon.

 \paragraph{\texttt{1o\_10b\_vs\_1r}.} Banelings communicate with the Overseer to acquire target-location cues and to coordinate regrouping under terrain constraints.
-To interpret the behaviors, we distinguish an \emph{external} group and an \emph{internal} group induced by the cliff structure. \textbf{Success.} At $t{=}8$ (Fig.~\ref{fig:1o10b_success_t8}), agents are naturally partitioned into the external group and an internal group initially blocked by the cliffs.
-At $t{=}18$ (Fig.~\ref{fig:1o10b_success_t18}), part of the team advances toward the target while several agents remain inside the cliffs, indicating the need for a coordinated transition.
-At $t{=}32$ (Fig.~\ref{fig:1o10b_success_t32}), the internal group exits the cliffs (``move outside'') and rejoins the main movement toward the target region, thereby restoring team cohesion and enabling a coordinated engagement. \textbf{Failure.} In the failure snapshot (Fig.~\ref{fig:1o10b_failure}), the internal group stays stationary inside the cliffs (``don't move'') while the target remains separated; after the external group is eliminated, the remaining agents do not successfully regroup and thus fail to re-establish coordinated movement prior to termination.
+In the successful rollout, agents first separate into external and internal groups because of the cliff structure, then the internal group exits the cliffs and rejoins the main movement toward the target region, restoring team cohesion before engagement.
+In the failure case, the internal group remains trapped or inactive inside the cliffs while the target stays separated, so the remaining agents fail to re-establish coordinated movement before termination.

-Overall, these replays suggest that successful outcomes are associated with early directional agreement toward the target and timely regrouping across terrain-induced splits, whereas failures are characterized by persistent route divergence or delayed group transitions under \emph{cross-timestep} delays.
+Overall, these replay snapshots suggest that successful outcomes are associated with earlier target-aligned movement and more timely regrouping, whereas failures are characterized by persistent route divergence or delayed coordination under stale communication.